 In their eagerness to be done with a blog post (or even major newspaper article), many writers try to take shortcuts with the facts.
 This can range from accidentally fudging a statistic out of haste to being lazy when it comes to sourcing or attribution.
 Not only can this land you in big trouble with your editor/content marketing manager/other boss-type person, it also makes you look like an amateur.

 Everybody makes mistakes, and you don’t need to spend weeks cross-referencing every last statistic (see the next tip), but common sense should prevail here – don’t rely exclusively on sites like Wikipedia, and use current, primary sources whenever possible.

-No blog post (or any piece of writing, for that matter) will ever be perfect – you have to know when it’s time to let it go.
+No piece of writing will ever be perfect – you have to know when it’s time to let it go.
 This is especially important in content marketing, because you’ll rarely (if ever) have the luxury of crafting agonizingly beautiful blog posts full of poignant sentences and evocative imagery.
 As you become more confident, the “writing” part of writing will become easier and faster, but never lose sight of the fact that deadlines, or editorial calendars, are just as much your masters as any boss or manager.

 As for me, I’m going to take my own advice and call this post done.
 I hope you find these tips useful, no matter how long you’ve been writing.

 To recap, here are all the ways you could improve your writing skills: